“Is life worth living?” questioned a masculine voice.

 That little accident gave me an idea…

-No one else can ever know
+No one else can ever know about

 Inspired by writer Austin Kleon, and his blackout newspaper process, I wanted to give the exercise a go myself.
 Unfortunately, I usually have printed flyers on hand, not newspapers.
 So, I went scrounging around in my "writing" folder on my computer for some raw material.